firefoxuz/dictionary/README.md

 - **Sultonov Daler** - *Software Developer* -
   [GitHubPage](https://github.com/firefoxuz)
-- Drop me an email if you have any questions or comments. admin@firefox.uz
+- :email: Drop me an email if you have any questions or comments. admin@firefox.uz